 Why Obamacare Might Raise Your Vet Bills

-The Patient Protection and Affordable Care Act, better known as Obamacare, has been making headlines for all the changes it's bringing to Americans' health care access and expenses.
+The Patient Protection and Affordable Care Act, better known as Obamacare, has been making headlines for all the changes it's bringing to Americans' healthcare access and expenses.
 But did you know that a tax within the Act might also affect your veterinary bills?

 The Medical Device Tax